Self-Sufficiency: Security For You and Your Family

 You will need to provide your soil with a complete range of soil minerals, including primary NPK minerals, secondary nutrients (including sulfur, calcium, and magnesium), and a complement of trace materials that are naturally found in healthy soil.

-In addition to these nutrients, you’ll need to periodically build organic matter within the soil to allow these nutrients to function within the ecosystem, such as the use of soil acids.
+In addition to these nutrients, you’ll need to periodically build organic matter within the soil to allow these nutrients to function within the ecosystem, such as soil acids.
 You’ll want to make sure these soil acids are nutritionally balanced as well.

 After you’ve come to understand what is needed for healthy, productive soil, you’ll need to understand the zoning regulations of your area.